barrybingo/WiresharkLuaTypes/README.md

 Build
 -----

-+ VS2019: use the vcxproj file and set AdditionalIncludeDirectories and AdditionalLibraryDirectories
++ VS2019: use the vcxproj file and set AdditionalIncludeDirectories & AdditionalLibraryDirectories
 + Linux: use makefile

 ```shell-script